St. Anger: Recording

 Hetfield stated that the album was written with "a lot of passion".
 He said, "There's two years of condensed emotion in this.
 We've gone through a lot of personal changes, struggles, epiphanies, it's deep.
 It's so deep lyrically and musically.
 [St. Anger] is just the best that it can be from us right now."
 The band purposely wanted a raw sound on the album, so that Rock did not polish the sound while mixing.
 The band desired the raw sound because of the depth of the emotion they felt and did not want to "mess with it".
 Rock commented, "I wanted to do something to shake up radio and the way everything else sounds.
 To me, this album sounds like four guys in a garage getting together and writing rock songs.
 There was really no time to get amazing performances out of James.
 We liked the raw performances.
 And we didn't do what everyone does and what I've been guilty of for a long time, which is tuning vocals.
 We just did it, boom, and that was it."
-St. Anger is seen as a departure from the band's previous work, described as alternative metal and nu metal.
+The album represented Bob Rock's first ever all-digital project, even though analogue was used for mastering, he said: "The digital just sounded good," he explains.
+"It was so raw and in-your-face, and the guys really loved it.
+Kirk didn't want to go back to analogue and soften the guitars.
+If you stood in front of his amp, that sound was coming through an NS10, and if you go into your car and listen, it still sounds the same.
+It sounds like you're right in front of his speaker cabinet.
+Good or bad, that's what you're hearing, and he loved that, so we wanted to retain it."
+With the guitars recorded in Drop C tuning, with the exceptions of "Dirty Window", "Invisible Kid" and "The Unnamed Feeling", in drop C#, G# and A#, respectively, St. Anger is seen as a departure from the band's previous work, described as alternative metal and nu metal.
 The album also uses strong elements of groove metal and speed metal.